jcomeauictx/SATsign/README.md

 ## developer's notes

-* I just grepped the openssl calls out of the php file and made a bash script
+* I just grepped the openssl calls out of Christian's php file and made a bash script
 * The .pfx file is to import into gpgsm for signing. could also name as .p12
 * If the password you gave SAT doesn't work, maybe they upcased or swapcased it (they swapcased mine; either that or the caps lock was on when I typed it, and I wasn't allowed to see what I was typing)
 * Typing `make` will do all that the php script does
 * The results will be found in the directory where the original files from SAT were stored, e.g. /mnt/usb/FIEL_ABCD950505XY9_20250225093522/